mit-cave-legacy/npm-cave-app-2018/examples/base/docs/getting-started.md

 Note: We can do this because the order of events isn't important.
 If they needed to happen in order, we can always use `emitN` (like in the first example).
 This would guarantee the first event is dispatched before the second.
 In this case we would still want to call emitN from `client/src/app/events.js`.
 In this case, we may need to remove emitN from the `client/src/mit-cave/data/index.js`.
 This may cause issues when pulling a new version of the app.

 The client should now have the stores data.
-You can verify this by evaluating `window._store.getState()` from the browser console.
+- You can verify this by evaluating `window._store.getState()` from the browser console.
+  - `_store` is specifically not related to our `stores` data, but the way that browsers process data.
 - For the stores data, expand the object and check `data/stores` where you should see a list of walmart store locations.

 ## Adding the scatterplot layer